AguaClara/Textbook/Filtration/EStaRS_Design.rst

   PR_{FiBwManBranchEst} = \frac{V_{FiBwBranchEst}^2}{2g}

+[fix this section so you start with the constraints and calculate the branch diameter.]

 The two pressure recovery terms calculated here are compared against the allowable PR terms, which are calculated in the next section.

 First Constraint: Pressure Recovery in Trunks during forward filtration
 ---------------------------------------------------------------------------

+[This section needs to go above the section where you calculate the branch diameter given the PR constraint.]

 The total allowable pressure recovery of the filter manifold is controlled by the head loss in each sand layer and the head loss ratio, :math:`\Pi_{ManifoldHeadLoss}`, as defined above in :ref:`Flow Distrbution Constraints <flow_distribution_constraints>`.